 What products do they offer your customers?
-Take a look at your competitor’s product and analyse the quality, pricing, market share, how they sell, what they say about their offering?
-Also, what channels and resellers do they sell through?
+Take a look at your competitor's product and analyse the quality, pricing, market share, how they sell and what they say about their offering?
+Also, what channels and resellers are they selling through?

-And determine if they are selling on price or quality.
-And who many do they sell – do they offer bulk discounts?
+Determine if they are selling on price or quality and how many they sell.
+Do they offer bulk discounts?
 What needs are they fulfilling?
 What is their pricing, and does it differ on and offline?

 Who are their customers?

 - B2B - Who are their key customers?
 What do they think of them?